Fine art of Leningrad: 1960s–80s

 The 1960s and 1970s were a period of true maturity for Leningrad painting.
 Those years saw many major figures, including Evsey Moiseenko, Vecheslav Zagonek, Boris Korneev, Gleb Savinov, Nikolai Timkov, Sergei Osipov, Leonid Kabachek, Arseny Semionov, Vladimir Ovchinnikov, Alexei Eriomin, Nikolai Pozdneev, Mikhail Kaneev, Maya Kopitseva and Ivan Savenko, at the height of their creative powers.

 The works of Victor Teterin, Yaroslav Krestovsky, German Yegoshin, Evgenia Antipova, Vasily Golubev, Vitaly Tulenev, Leonid Tkachenko, Valery Vatenin and Zaven Arshakuny reflected the spirit of search and change in its Leningrad dimension.
 From strict objectivism founded on the experience of Russian realist painting of the second half of the 19th century, artists turned to a search for individually striking form in painting, affirming the idea of the value of a creative personality's inner world.
 At the same time the leaders of the "left wing" of the LOSKh remained within the mainstream of the traditional Russian understanding of the purpose of art, which insisted upon a concept having meaningfulness and moral purpose.

 Among the best known works from this period are the paintings «Leningrad Woman (In 1941)» (1961) by Boris Ugarov, Morning (1961), «The Storm Has Passed» (1961) and «The Bird-Cherry Is in Blossom» (1964) by Vecheslav Zagonek, «Parting» (1975) and the «Spain triptych» (1979) by Andrei Mylnikov, «The Reds Have Arrived» (1961), «Mothers, Sisters» (1967), «Sweet Cherries» (1969) and «Victory» (1972) by Evsey Moiseenko, «About Tomorrow» (1961), «Trains Are Taking the Lads Away» (1965) and «Thoughts» (1970) by Leonid Kabachek, «Maternal Thoughts» (1969) by Alexei Eriomin, «Black Gold» (1969) by Engels Kozlov, «Victory Day» (1975) and «The First Tractor» (1980) by Gleb Savinov, «Watchmakers» (1968) by Yaroslav Krestovsky, «Portrait of Shostakovich» (1964) and «Sviatoslav Richter» (1972) by Joseph Serebriany, «Childhood Street» (1972) by Vitaly Tulenev, «Happy Woman» (1969) by Andrey Yakovlev, «Portrait of Boris Piotrovsky» (1971) by Victor Oreshnikov, «Self-Portrait» (1974) by Larisa Kirillova, «Russian Winter.
 Hoarfrost» (1969) by Nikolai Timkov, and «The Leningrad Symphony, Mravinsky Conducting» (1980) by Lev Russov.

-The achievements of Leningrad sculpture of the 1960s–80s are associated with the names of Mikhail Anikushin, Vera Isaevs, Levon Lazarev, Boris Kaplansky, Мoisey Whyman, Vasily Stamov, Lubov Kholina, Maria Kharlamova, Nikolai Kochukov, Iya Venkova, Vasily Astapov, Valentina Rybalko, Grigory Yastrebenetsky and others.
-Among the best known works are the monument to Maxim Gorky (1968, sculptor Vera Isaeva, architect Efim Levinson), the monument to Giacomo Quarenghi (1967, sculptor Levon Lazarev, architect Мikhail Meysel), the monument to Lenin on Moscow Square (1970, sculptor Mikhail Anikushin), the memorial to The Heroic Defenders of Leningrad on Victory Square (1975, sculptor Mikhail Anikushin, architects Vasily Kamensky, Sergei Speransky), the monument to Nikolai Nekrasov (1971, sculptor Мikhail Eidlin, architect Vladimir Vasilkovsky).
+The achievements of Leningrad sculpture of the 1960s–80s are associated with the names of Mikhail Anikushin, Vera Isaevs, Levon Lazarev, Boris Kaplansky, Moisey Whyman, Vasily Stamov, Lubov Kholina, Maria Kharlamova, Nikolai Kochukov, Iya Venkova, Vasily Astapov, Valentina Rybalko, Grigory Yastrebenetsky and others.
+Among the best known works are the monument to Maxim Gorky (1968, sculptor Vera Isaeva, architect Efim Levinson), the monument to Giacomo Quarenghi (1967, sculptor Levon Lazarev, architect Mikhail Meysel), the monument to Lenin on Moscow Square (1970, sculptor Mikhail Anikushin), the memorial to The Heroic Defenders of Leningrad on Victory Square (1975, sculptor Mikhail Anikushin, architects Vasily Kamensky, Sergei Speransky), the monument to Nikolai Nekrasov (1971, sculptor Mikhail Eidlin, architect Vladimir Vasilkovsky).